pcrausaz/flyrt-web/faq.md

 # Frequently Asked Questions (FAQ)

 ## Beta Program FAQ
+### What is the Beta Program?
+The beta program allows friendly (😉)users to test the application before its official release and provide us with feedback to help improve it.

 ###  Who can have access to the Beta Program?
 Anyone can have access.
 We reserve the right to stop accepting new beta users if we have the need.